ResoniteModdingGroup/CommunityBugFixCollection/README.md

 If any of them have been closed and not removed from the mod, just disable them in the settings in the meantime.

+* World crash when a (multi)tool is scaled to zero (https://github.com/Yellow-Dog-Man/Resonite-Issues/issues/98)